Bobby Bowden: Florida State

-Bowden made the move to become the head coach of Florida State in 1976, the university where, from 1962 to 1964, he had chosen to coach wide receivers because the climate was warmer in Tallahassee than in Morgantown, and because Tallahassee was closer to Birmingham, Alabama, where his mother and mother-in-law both lived.
-The team had a 4–29 record over the previous three seasons and he planned to stay only briefly before taking a better job, perhaps as head coach at Alabama.
+Bowden returned to Florida State in 1976, hired as head coach in January; fourteen years earlier in 1962, he had chosen to coach the FSU wide receivers because the climate was warmer in Tallahassee than in Morgantown, and because Tallahassee was closer to Birmingham, Alabama, where his mother and mother-in-law both lived.
+The Seminoles had a dismal record over the previous three seasons (1973–75) and he planned to stay only briefly before taking a better job, perhaps at Alabama.
+Bowden's initial four-year contract at FSU in 1976 paid $37,500 annually, a minor increase of $2,500 over his 1975 salary at West Virginia, which only granted one-year contracts at the time.

-As coach, Bowden was successful very quickly at Florida State.
-By his second year, Bowden faced rumors he would leave for another job; the team went 9–2, compared to the four wins total in the three seasons before Bowden.
+Bowden was successful very quickly at Florida State.
+After his second year in 1977, Bowden faced rumors he would leave for another job; the team went 9–2, compared to the four wins total in the three seasons before Bowden.
 He said he would be content to finish his career at Florida State, however, and reportedly told another athletic-department employee he would "never coach anywhere north of Tallahassee".
 During 34 years as head coach he had only one losing season–his first, in 1976–and declined head coaching job offers from Alabama, Auburn, LSU, and the National Football League's Atlanta Falcons.
 From 1987 to 2000, the Seminoles finished every season with at least 10 wins and in the top 5 of the Associated Press College Football Poll, and won the national championship in 1993 and 1999.
 The team was particularly dominant after joining the Atlantic Coast Conference (ACC) in 1992, winning or sharing nine consecutive conference titles from 1992 to 2000, and only losing two conference games in that stretch.
 They were ranked in the AP Poll for all but three weeks from 1987 to 2005.
 This included 211 consecutive weeks from 1989 to 2001, the second-longest streak in college football history at the time.

 Bowden's tenure crested with a third consecutive appearance in the national championship game after the 2000 season, a loss to Oklahoma in the 2001 Orange Bowl.
-They opened the following season with an upset 41–9 loss to North Carolina, only the third loss they had ever suffered in ACC play.
+They stumbled the following season, with the lowlight being an upset 41–9 loss to North Carolina in the third game of the season, only the third loss they had ever suffered in ACC play.
 They finished 8–4, the first time they had lost that many games in 15 years.
 It also marked the first time since joining the ACC where they did not win at least a share of the ACC title; indeed, their two losses in ACC play were as many as they had suffered in their first nine years in the league.
 From then on, Bowden notched one more appearance in the top 10 of a final media poll, in 2003–which was also the last time he won 10 games in a season.